BDC Hamburger Icon

 • Satisfying risk-assessment clauses: A funded cybersecurity plan acts as a safety measure for dealing with third-party cybersecurity risk assessments (or other vendor requirements).
 Risk-assessment clauses are becoming standard in contracts.

-• Helping with compliance: Your cybersecurity budget will help you comply with regulations such as GDPR, PCI DSS, HIPAA and other national or state regulations that legally require companies to maintain cybersecurity standards.
+• Helping with compliance: Your cybersecurity budget will help you comply with regulations, such as the General Data Protection Regulation, Payment Card Industry Data Security Standard, Health Insurance Portability and Accountability Act and other national or state regulations, that legally require companies to maintain cybersecurity standards.

 • Keeping your company competitive: Your cybersecurity budget will help you compete for large projects or contracts.